First Amendment Attorney in Ohio

 Among the protections in the First Amendment to the U.S. Constitution is freedom of expression—the right to “free speech.”
 This freedom takes many forms.
 It might be the right to protest, to criticize the government, to engage in unpopular speech, or the rights of a free press.
-Whatever form your expression takes, if the government tries to censor your speech or punish you for exercising your constitutional rights, contact the Ohio free speech lawyers at Bolek Besser Glesius.
+Whatever form your expression takes, if the government tries to censor your speech or punish you for exercising your constitutional rights, contact a First Amendment attorney at Bolek Besser Glesius today.

 If nothing else, the First Amendment means government may not censor or punish speech because it doesn’t like the ideas expressed.
 The right to free speech is not absolute though.
 As most people know, free speech doesn’t protect things like “falsely shouting fire in a crowded theatre.”

 The First Amendment is one of the most complex areas of constitutional law.
 It often requires the help of an experienced First Amendment attorney to determine whether there is a free speech violation.

 What type of speech does the First Amendment protect?

 The First Amendment protects many types of speech.
 The core of what it protects is political speech, particularly speech critical of the government.
 As the Supreme Court has held, the First Amendment reflects our “profound national commitment to the principle that debate on public issues should be uninhibited, robust, and wide-open.”
 New York Times v.
 Sullivan, 376 U.S. 254, 270 (1964).
 That means the First Amendment protects even “vehement, caustic, and sometimes unpleasantly sharp attacks on government and public officials.”
 Id.